Skip to content

 Guide · 12 minute read

-Smart forms, lead scoring, and instant SMS notification.
+Owner SMS alerts, missing-detail follow-up, and handoff summaries.
 A practical guide for small businesses that answer their own phone.

 Benjam Indrenius